MicrosoftDocs/SupportArticles-docs/support/mem/intune/develop-deliver-working-win32-app-via-intune.md

 > [!NOTE]
 >
-> - The processing of a Win32 app from Intune to the device can be broken down into a sequence of steps.
+> - The processing of a Win32 app from Intune to the device can be listed into a sequence of steps.
 > - As discussed in the next section, the logging by the IME for each of these steps is very verbose.

 ## Logs

-The following is the location for the log file of Intune Management Extension:
+Here is the location of the log file of Intune Management Extension:

 ![The location for the log file of Intune Management Extension](media/develop-deliver-working-win32-app-via-intune/intune-develop-deliver-intune-log-file.png)